cosmosking2050/API/1.3/README.md

 <h3>Fining your API Key</h3>

-You must first request access to the API from your account manager.
-When the API is turned on, you can find your API Key in the API Settings page under your Account tab.
+You must first request access to the API from your Skycore account manager.
+Once the API is turned on, you can find your API_KEY in the API Settings page under your 'Account' dropown.

 <h3>Using the API</h3>